Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: The case of submodular welfare function

-In the following we consider the vehicle target assignment problem introduced in \cite{murphey2000target} and studied in \cite{arslan2007autonomous, marden2014generalized}.
-We are given a finite set of targets $\mc{R}$, and for each target $r\in\mc{R}$ its relative importance $v_r\ge 0$.
-Additionally, we are given a finite set of vehicles $N=\{1,\dots,n\}$, and for each vehicle a set of feasible target assignments $\mc{A}_i\in 2^{\mc{R}}$.
-The goal is to distributedly compute a feasible allocation $a_i\in\mc{A}_i$ so as to maximize the joint probability of successfully destroying the selected targets, expressed as

-where $(1-(1-p)^{|a|_r})$ is the probability that $|a|_r$ vehicles eliminate the target $v_r$ and the scalar quantity $0<p\le 1$ is a parameter representing the probability that a vehicle will successfully destroy a target.
-In the forthcoming presentation, it is assumed that the success probability $p$ is the same for all vehicles, else one would have to define a different $p_i$ for every $i\in N$.
-Observe that the welfare considered here has the form \eqref{eq:welfaredef} with welfare basis $(1-(1-p)^{|a|_r})$.
-We normalize this quantity (without affecting the problem's solution) so that $w(1)=1$ and thus define \be w(|a|_r)\coloneqq\frac{ 1-(1-p)^{|a|_r}}{1-(1-p)}\,. \ee Observe that \eqref{eq:wassignment} satisfies the Assumption \ref{ass:submodd} in that $w(j)>0$ and $w(j)$ is increasing and concave.
+\Wsv =\!\! \max_{ \substack{j,l \in [n]\ where $(1-(1-p)^{|a|_r})$ is the probability that $|a|_r$ vehicles eliminate the target $r$, while the scalar quantity $0<p\le 1$ is a parameter representing the probability that a vehicle will successfully acquire a target.
+In the forthcoming presentation, it is assumed that the success probability $p$ is the same for all vehicles.
+Observe that the welfare considered here has the form \eqref{eq:welfaredef} with welfare basis $1-(1-p)^{|a|_r}$.
+We normalize this quantity (without affecting the problem's solution) so that $w(1)=1$ and thus define \be w(j)\coloneqq \frac{1-(1-p)^{j}}{p}. \ee Observe that \eqref{eq:wassignment} satisfies Assumption \ref{ass:sub} in that $w(j)>0$ and $w(j)$ is increasing and concave.
 Thus, it is possible to compute the performance guarantee of any set of utility functions of the form \eqref{eq:utilities}, and to determine the best mechanism $f\in\mb{R}^n$ by solving a corresponding linear program.

-Figure \ref{fig:comparison_sensoralloc} shows the achievable approximation ratios for the Shapley value, marginal contribution, optimal mechanisms, as well as the bound in \eqref{eq:approx}.
-We observe that the optimal mechanism significantly outperforms all the others as well as the bound of \eqref{eq:approx} for non trivial values of $p$.
-In the extreme case of $p=1$, $f^\star$ matches \eqref{eq:approx}, while for small $p$ all the design methodologies offer a similarly high performance guarantee.
-Figure \ref{fig:optf_assignment} shows the mechanisms $\fsv$, $\fmc$ and $f^\star$.
+Figure \ref{fig:comparison_sensoralloc} shows the achievable approximation ratios for the equal share, marginal contribution, optimal mechanisms, as well as the bound in \eqref{eq:approx}.
+Note how the optimal mechanism significantly outperforms all the others as well as the bound of \eqref{eq:approx} for non-trivial values of $p$.
+Figure \ref{fig:optf_assignment} shows the mechanisms $\fsv$, $\fmc$ and $\fopt$, highlighting the fact that $\fopt$ naturally satisfies $\fopt(j)\le \fopt(j+1)$ and $\fopt(j)\ge \fmc(j)$ even if these constraints have not been a priori enforced.